I’ve finally caved. I had to see what all the fuss is about. Read on for my Zumio review!

-But there are difference between the Zumio X and the Zumio S. To help you decide which Zumio is best for you, here are some things to think about.
+But there are differences between the Zumio X and the Zumio S. To help you decide which Zumio is best for you, here are some things to think about.

 How intense do you want it?

 The Zumio X is HELLA intense.
 All those oscillations are directed into a point no bigger than half a centimeter.
 The Zumio X‘s tip is hard ABS plastic, and the stem is long (around 3.5cm).
 The longer stem makes the Zumio X twirl around in larger circles.